January 31, 2012

 The New York Times reports that the op-ed also misrepresented economic studies on climate change, claiming that there would be no economic benefit to tackling climate change and that the world should wait for 50 years before doing anything.
 The op-ed's authors cited research by William D. Nordhaus, economics professor at Yale, to back them up.
 However, Nordhaus told the New York Times: "The piece completely misrepresented my work.
 My work has long taken the view that policies to slow global warming would have net economic benefits, in the trillion of dollars of present value [...]
 I have advocated a carbon tax for many years as the best way to attack the issue.
 I can only assume they either completely ignorant of the economics on the issue or are willfully misstating my findings."

-Frustration over the Wall Street Journal's editorial policy, which has long published op-eds by climate change deniers, was heightened by the fact that the journal recently turned down an op-ed by 225 scientists with the U.S. National Academy of Sciences outlining the basic science behind climate change, including that the Earth is warming due to human activities which have "overwhelmed" natural climate impacts.
+At the same time, Forbes reports that the Wall Street Journal rejected publishing another op-ed , this one signed by 225 scientists with the U.S. National Academy of Sciences, that outlines the basic science behind climate change, including that the Earth is warming due to human activities which have "overwhelmed" natural climate impacts.

 Featured video: NASA releases shocking 30 second film on climate